 In anonymous surveys, all prior participants said they would recommend our camp to a friend.
 They said the camp was fun, and that they learned about science and programming.
 One of the most popular activities was the music box, which will be making again in 2018.

 Parents were also overwhelmingly positive about the camp.
 One parent's comment that really sums up our goal: "The most important aspect to me is that a spark was created in my daughter to further her interest in computer science."
 Another parent commented that what they liked about the camp was that there "was an interesting activity every day.
 We had conversations about everything she did throughout the day and she was very excited."

-Any girl who lives in or attends school in Baltimore, and is 11 or 12 years old during the week of the camp, can sign up to attend Camp BaltiCode for the Summer 2018 program.
+Any girl who lives in or attends school in the Baltimore region, and is 11 or 12 years old during the week of the camp, can sign up to attend Camp BaltiCode for the Summer 2018 program.

 Camp Balticode will meet July 30 - August 3 on Monday - Friday from 10AM-4PM.
 Participants are expected to attend all day for each day of the camp.
 Drop-off can begin starting at 9:30, although no programming will begin until 10AM.
 Pickup is promptly at 4PM, and no earlier than 3:45PM.s

 Camp Balticode is run by faculty and students from the Computer Science department at Loyola University Maryland.
 Find out more about us on the Contact Us page!

 Camp Balticode is held at the Computer Science Department at Loyola University Maryland.
 For more information, see our Location page.